 Without making any judgment as to the accuracy of the information made available to us, we express grave concern at the consequences on the life, health and security of the refugees and asylum-seekers detained in the Manus Regional Processing Centre due to its closure as of 1 November 2017 and the resulting withdrawal of all life-support and other services.
-Given the facts, we have also transmitted a similar urgent appeal to the Government of Australia.
+Given the facts, we have also transmitted a similar urgent appeal to the Government of Papua New Guinea.

-The situation as alleged appears to be in contravention of the rights of every individual to life, liberty and security, as guaranteed by articles 3 and 9 of the Universal Declaration of Human Rights and articles 6, 9, 10 and 19 of the International Covenant on Civil and Political Rights (ICCPR), which Papua New Guinea acceded to on 21 July 2008.
-It also appears to contravene the right of everyone to the highest attainable standard pf physical and mental health and of the human rights to water and sanitation as guaranteed by articles 11 and 12 of the International Convenant on Economic, Social and Cultural Rights, acceded to by Papua New Guinea on 21 July 2008.
+The situation as alleged appears to be in contravention of the right to seek asylum as well as the rights not to be arbitrarily deprived of life or liberty, as guaranteed by articles 3, 9 and 14 of the Universal Declaration of Human Rights and articles 6, 9, 10 and 19 of the International Covenant on Civil and Political Rights (ICCPR), which Australia ratified on 13 August 1980.
+It also appears to contravene the right of everyone to the highest attainable standard pf physical and mental health and of the human rights to water and sanitation, as guaranteed by articles 11 and 12 of the International Convenant on Economic, Social and Cultural Rights, acceded to by Australia on 10 December 1975.